 While it’s impressive that many tech juggernauts like ByteDance, Alibaba, Zoom, Stripe, Tencent, and Huawei have opened offices and headquarters in Singapore, it also means that the hunt for quality talent is critical.
 Furthermore, Covid-19 related border restrictions and stringent international worker labor policies are further inflaming the tech talent deficit.

-In a recent speech, Prime Minister Scott Morrison declared building in-demand skills as “the biggest single challenge facing the Australian economy.”
+In a recent speech, Prime Minister Scott Morrison declared building in-demand skills as “key to delivering a stronger economy.”
 Australia’s impacted talent market, shrinking population – a first since 1916 – and upskilling needs means companies must develop better talent sourcing strategies moving forward.

 To address the skills shortage, Singapore set up Tech.Pass.
 The visa, which the Singapore Economic Development Board administers, grants international tech entrepreneurs, leaders, or experts entry to the city-state.

 Similarly, Australia set up the Global Business and Talent Attraction Taskforce to attract “high-value, marquee businesses and exceptionally talented individuals to Australia along with their ideas, networks, and capital.”

 But is it enough?

 So how can Asia Pacific companies flip the script?
 Expand your search outside local cities and narrow in on emerging technological hubs that are quickly gaining a cult status where quality talent is concerned.

 According to Axios, Houston is the second-fastest growing tech hub amidst the pandemic.
 Ranked against 14 other major U.S. labor markets, Houston – the fourth most populous U.S. city – has invited a healthy influx of software and IT professionals from March 2020 to February 2021.